3 Ways to Connect to Planned Giving Donors

 Have you ever heard the saying, “There’s three sides to every story: his side, her side, and the truth”?
 Personally, I’ve always found that humorous.
 But I’ve realized something—it describes some of the conversations we have with planned giving donors.

-Think about it: when you talk to planned giving donors (or prospects!) about estate gifts, your side is to communicate as clearly as possible the tax benefits, legal requirements, and giving options.
+Think about it: when you talk to planned giving donors about estate gifts, your side is to communicate the tax benefits, legal requirements, and giving options.
+When planned giving donors and prospects hear your pitch, their side is to run through a list of objections.
+The third side of the story is the “truth.”

 This place–where your opportunity meets their objection–can become an a-ha moment for both of you.
-Here, you have the chance to hear what’s most important to your potential planned giving donor and offer a planned gift that provides a real path to get there.

-It becomes an a-ha moment for the planned giving donor when he or she realize you understand their real motivation in leaving a gift, and can show them a way to take care of their responsibilities and still leave a lasting legacy.
+It becomes an a-ha moment for the planned giving donor when he or she realizes you understand their real motivation in leaving a gift, and can show them a way to take care of their responsibilities and still leave a lasting legacy.
+When we tweak our message with the goal of hitting this harmonious understanding, we can make all our communication—and our marketing—more effective.

 Getting to the A-Ha Moment